williscool/node-twilio-scriber/README.md

 ### Right now it is VERY much a work in progress.

-- The login takes 2 shots to work.
+- The login may randomly take more than one shot to work.
 (Click submit have it it call you.
-It will choke.
-Don't restart the server.
-Go back to the home page and submit again it will work.
+It may choke.
+Don't restart the server, just go back to the home page and submit again it will work.
 Don't quite know why though)

 - the recording page view works correctly but twilio communcation is a bit off.
 I think it because of mutating the global response object. working on this now.

 - authentication is broken / non-existant so messages may be sent to the wrong client.
 Socket.io messages that is so transcribed recordings as well login ones.
+This only an issue if more than one person logs in.

 ## ALSO DO NOT USE THIS SERVER IN PRODUCTION AS IS.